Markup language: Other XML-based applications

-Many XML-based applications now exist, including the Resource Description Framework as RDF/XML, XForms, DocBook, SOAP, and the Web Ontology Language (OWL).
-For a partial list of these, see List of XML markup languages.
+Many XML-based applications exist, including the Resource Description Framework as RDF/XML, XForms, DocBook, SOAP, and the Web Ontology Language (OWL).
+For a partial list of these, see list of XML markup languages.

-Features of markup languages
+Features

 A common feature of many markup languages is that they intermix the text of a document with markup instructions in the same data stream or file.
 This is not necessary; it is possible to isolate markup from text content, using pointers, offsets, IDs, or other methods to coordinate the two.
-Such "standoff markup" is typical for the internal representations that programs use to work with marked-up documents.
-However, embedded or "inline" markup is much more common elsewhere.
-Here, for example, is a small section of text marked up in HTML:
+Such standoff markup is typical for the internal representations that programs use to work with marked-up documents.
+However, embedded or inline markup is much more common elsewhere.
+For example, the following is a small section of text marked up in HTML: